 This is perfect for professional speakers and trainers.
 And the event doesn’t have to be big.
-Burchard knows a corporate sponsor who came through with $300,000 to promote an event that pulled only 14 people, and was a success.
+As long as you’re attracting people who are a good fit for the corporate or nonprofit sponsor, the sponsor is happy.

 2. Educational programs.

 Let’s say you’re an expert in finance, and you want to teach children and teens how to save money and be smart shoppers.
 The best way to do that is to get into schools.
 And the easiest way to do that is to partner with a company or nonprofit that already has contacts within lots of schools.